gupta1anubhav/TicTacToe/README.md

 ###### Code
 If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the [master branch](https://github.com/gupta1anubhav/TicTacToe/tree/master).
-If you want, you can join us on Telegram - send us a message we will add you!

 ###### Issues
 You can trace the status of known issues [here](https://github.com/gupta1anubhav/TicTacToe/issues),